 While you may think that putting your best items out first is the way to go, by making your full variety of baked goods available throughout the event, you will keep your table interesting-looking and appealing.
 You don’t want to give the illusion that all your best items are already sold.
 However, when you sell our delicious, light, buttery, and flaky Kringles at your fundraiser, you won’t be surprised when they sell out fast!

-Just as bake sales remains a fundraising favorite, our Kringle pastries remain a time-honored favorite treat.
+Just as bake sales remain a fundraising favorite, our Kringle pastries remain a time-honored favorite treat.
 We think that they are the perfect addition to your next money-raising event.
-Contact us to find out how our talented bakers can make your bake sale fundraiser extra delicious with our Kringles.
+Contact us to find out how our talented bakers can make your bake sale fundraiser extra delicious with our Kringles and other Danish-inspired pastries.